-About the sun and eczema
+Sun and eczema

-Some people find that their eczema improves with exposure to sunlight (this is particularly true of the contact and discoid types), while others experience a worsening of their condition.
+Some people find that their eczema improves with exposure to sunlight (this is particularly true of contact dermatitis and discoid eczema), while others experience a worsening of their condition.

 Certain drugs, chemicals and even plants can cause the skin to become sensitive to sunlight.
-If you develop eczema or your eczema becomes a lot worse after sun exposure, check with your healthcare professional to see if this could be due to your medication or some other cause.
+If you develop eczema or your eczema becomes a lot worse after sun exposure, check with a healthcare professional to see if this could be due to your medication or some other cause.

 Everyone should protect their skin from the sun all year round.
 The sun’s rays can still penetrate in winter, but in the UK they are more harmful between March and October.

 Protect your skin too when you are enjoying winter sports such as skiing, since the sun’s rays at high altitude and reflecting off snow can be very strong.
 Remember that the closer you are to the equator, the higher the UV radiation levels, so it is easy to burn even when there is cloud cover.

 Cancer Research UK and the British Association of Dermatologists’ patient hub are sources of up-to- date information on sun protection:

 Here are some general sun protection tips from the British Association of Dermatologists for the summer or a sunny holiday:

 ➜ Protect the skin with clothing, including a hat, t-shirt and sunglasses.

 ➜ Spend time in the shade between 11am and 3pm.
 Keep babies and young children out of direct sunlight.